powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 The business process in which the export takes place.
 This is used to generate unique UUIDs for the EQ, TP, SSH and SV file `FullModel`.
 Its default value is `1D`.

+**iidm.export.cgmes.cgm_export**
+Optional property to specify the export use-case: IGM (Individual Grid Model) or CGM (Common Grid Model).
+To export instance files of a CGM, set the value to `True`.
+The default value is `False` to export network as an IGM.

+**iidm.export.cgmes.update-dependencies**
+Optional property to determine if dependencies in the exported instance files should be managed automatically.
+The default value is `True`.